kubernetes/community/contributors/design-proposals/statefulset-update.md

 1. If the Pod is already consistent with its target state the controller will do nothing.
-1. If the Pod is labeled with a `StatefulSetVersionLabel` that indicates the Pod was generated from a version of the StatefulSetSpec that is semantically equivalent to, but not equal to, the [target version](#target-pod-state), the StatefulSet controller will update the Pod with a `StatefulSetVersionLabel` indicating the new semantically equivalent version.
+1. If the Pod is labeled with a `StatefulSetRevisionLabel` that indicates the Pod was generated from a version of the StatefulSetSpec that is semantically equivalent to, but not equal to, the [target version](#target-pod-state), the StatefulSet controller will update the Pod with a `StatefulSetRevisionLabel` indicating the new semantically equivalent version.
 This form of reconciliation is non-destructive.
 1. If the Pod was not created from the target version, the Pod will be deleted